Normal Forms «Prev Next»

 Item (item_numb, title, distrib_numb, warehouse_phone_number)

-[1]functionally dependent: A one-way relationship between two attributes so that, for any unique value of one attribute, there is only one value of the other attribute.
+[1]functionally dependent: A one-way relationship between two attributes such that, for any unique value of one attribute, there is only one value of the other attribute.

-[2]third normal form (3NF): A table is in third normal form if it is 1) in second normal form and 2) there is no transitive functional dependency.
+[2]third normal form (3NF): A table is in third normal form if it is (1) in second normal form and (2) there is no transitive functional dependency of a non-key attribute on the primary key.